swcarpentry/DEPRECATED-boot-camps/matlab/README.md

 The data analysis
 -----------------

-Start by firing by MATLAB, and navigate to the `matlab` folder within your copy of the materials for this workshop.
+Start by firing up MATLAB, and navigate to the `matlab` folder within your copy of the materials for this workshop.
 Six sample datasets have been saved in the `data` subfolder.
 Let's start by loading the first of these and see what we can discover about it.
 Note that the